ShovalMishal/Anomaly_Detection_in_aerial_images/README.md

 - please note you have updated the config.py with the right paths!!

-## Performing Anomaly detection experiment
+## Performing OOD experiment
 Run the following command:
-python Anomaly_detection_BG_FG_patches_ver.py -c <./Anomaly_Detection_in_aerial_images/config.py> -o <output_dir> -k <k_values with subspaces>
+python FullOODPipeline.py -c ./Anomaly_Detection_in_aerial_images/config.py -o ./Anomaly_Detection_in_aerial_images/out
-Then, you create the features dictionary and finally get the test results (Roc curve and precision-recall curve) There are several flags for this command:
+Then, you create the features dictionary, inclusion files (files with samples we use in next stages), labels and scores files (to calculate those only once) and finally get the test results (Roc curve and precision-recall curve) for the anomaly detetction stage.
+After, the classifier is fine-tuned for the OOD stage.
+There are several flags for this command:
 * --config The relative path to the cfg file
-* --output_dir Statistics output dir
-* --sampled_ratio Sampled ratio for the features dictionary
-* -k_values Nearest Neighbours count values
-* -use-cached If flagged, use the cached features.
-Otherwise, recalculate it every time you run the script.
+* --output_dir All files are saved in this path.